OfficeDev/Word-Add-in-Angular2-StyleChecker/README.md

 1. When you are finished with the instructions, click **Get Started**.
 2. When the **Find and Replace** page opens, there is a command bar at the top with a menu button.
 Click the button to open the menu.
 3. Select **Insert sample content**.
 Click the button again to close the menu.
-The document now has unformatted text about the Czech Republic because the demonstration scenario is a travel magazine that has decided to use the new name of the country, "Czechia".
+The document now has unformatted text about Office Add-ins, including a fictional quotation.
+The writer has used an "OAI" to abbreviate "Office Add-in" and so does the anonymous quotation.
-4. In the **Find** box enter "the Czech Republic".
+4. In the **Find** box enter "OAI".
-5. In the **Replace** box enter "Czechia".
+5. In the **Replace** box enter "Office Add-in".
 6. The change should ***not*** be made in the paragraph that is a direct quotation, so enter the number **2** in the **Skip Paragraphs** box.
 This is the zero-based number of the paragraph.
 7. Select **Replace**.
-Every instance of "the Czech Republic" except the one in the skipped paragraph is changed.
+Every instance of "OAI" except the one in the skipped paragraph is changed.
 8. Experiment with other search and replace strings.

  > Note: This sample version of the add-in accepts only one number in the **Skip Paragraphs** box.